Genivia/ugrep/README.md

 ### Equivalence to GNU grep and BSD grep

-**Ugrep** is equivalent to GNU/BSD grep when the following options are used:
+**ugrep** is equivalent to GNU/BSD grep when the following options are used:

     grep   = ugrep --sort -G -U -Y -. -Dread -dread egrep  = ugrep --sort -E -U -Y -. -Dread -dread